-Non-Current Legal Claims Onerous Contracts Other Provisions Total ThUS\$ ThUS\$ ThUS\$ ThUS\$ Balance as of January 1, 2016 30,622 - 3,126 33,748 Decreases during the period (6,000) - - (6,000) Transfer from (to) current provisions (15,174) - (3,126) (18,300) Closing balance of non-current provisions 9,448 - - 9,448
+Non-Current Legal Claims Onerous Contracts Other Provisions Total ThUS\$ ThUS\$ ThUS\$ ThUS\$ Balance as of January 1, 2016 30,622 - 3,126 33,748 Decreases during the year (6,000) - - (6,000) Transfer from (to) current provisions (15,174) - (3,126) (18,300) Closing balance of non-current provisions 9,448 - - 9,448

-Provisions for legal claims correspond mainly to estimated disbursements for claims and lawsuits related to transported cargo and lawsuits and other legal proceedings to which the Company is exposed, mainly including those related to investigations carried out by anti-monopoly authorities in the car carrier business, as indicated in Note 36 to the Interim Consolidated Financial Statements.
+Provisions for legal claims correspond mainly to estimated disbursements for claims and lawsuits related to transported cargo and lawsuits and other legal proceedings to which the Company is exposed, mainly including those related to investigations carried out by antimonopoly authorities in the car carrier business, as indicated in Note 36 to the Consolidated Financial Statements.

-Within onerous contracts, the Company provisions estimates of services to which it has committed (intransit voyages or contracts) for which there is reasonable certainty that the revenue obtained will not cover the costs incurred at the end of the voyage and, therefore, the voyages or contracts are expected to end with operating losses.
+Within onerous contracts, the Company provisions estimates of services to which it has committed (in-transit voyages or contracts) for which there is reasonable certainty that the revenue obtained will not cover the costs incurred at the end of the voyage and, therefore, the voyages or contracts are expected to end with operating losses.
 These provisions are expected to be used within the current period, based on the Company's business cycle.
 Nevertheless, new provisions may be made in future periods.

-Compañía Sud Americana de Vapores S.A.Notes to the Interim Consolidated Financial Statements As of June 30, 2017 (Unaudited)
+Compañía Sud Americana de Vapores S.A.Notes to the Consolidated Financial Statements.
+As of and for the years ended December 31, 2017 and 2016